Twin Valley to Complete Upgrade to Streaming TV App in October

 At the same time, providers are struggling to offer TV service at an affordable rate.
 Programming fees continue to increase year over year.
-Since 2007, the fees that Twin Valley pays to channel providers has risen by 520% in some cases.
+Since 2007, the fees that Twin Valley pays to channel providers have risen by 520% in some cases.
 For the most in-demand content, there are double-digit increases nearly every year, and Twin Valley has absorbed much of those costs to keep rates competitive.

 Twin Valley’s new streaming TV app creates a quality, personalized experience for customers, with more than 200 HD channels, local weather and news, the ability to pause and rewind live TV, a library of recent shows, and cloud DVR.
 The DVR feature allows users to record shows without a set-top box and access recordings from multiple devices.
 The app also offers personalized show recommendations and parental controls.